The basics are important

 Obviously, companies are all too happy to forget that job seekers need to focus on the basics: finding a job quickly and easily, and understanding what it's about at a glance.
 Or in other words: City wohklingendem job title-Wischi-washi applicants want especially clear text in the job offers, authenticity - and just quick findability.

-Just yesterday I received again such a press release from a company (significantly, it was an advertising agency), who wanted to present myself on the blog with a great booklet as an employer brand - all "hip" and "cool", but even I did not immediately understand what they really wanted.
+Just yesterday I received another press release from a company (tellingly, it was an advertising agency) that wanted to present itself to me on the blog with a great brochure as an employer brand - everything “hip” and “cool”, but even I didn't understand straight away what they actually wanted.

 Why cumbersome, even if it is easy?

 And why this detour?
-Why does a company, which wants to employ 50 employees, first make a "cool" image brochure, instead of simply saying clearly which positions people are looking for?
-Because that is so "hip" today?
+Why does a company that wants to hire 50 employees first create a “cool” image brochure instead of simply saying in which positions employees are being sought?
+Because it's so hip today?

 I then forwarded the gentlemen then first to my internal job board: Sure you can Best of HR – Berufebilder.de® looking for employees, I like to pass on jobs - but please so that job seekers really have something of it and know immediately what it is about.